coltdparker/bennie/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is proprietary software owned by Colt Parker.
+All rights reserved.

 ---